psychhack2019/general-social-survey-team-unicorn/ideas.md

   - Allow to speak (spkhomo)
   - Allow to teach (colhomo)
   - Allow books in library (libhomo)
+- Attitudes towards woman
+  - Suited for politics (fepol)
+  - Women better to be at home (fefam)
+  - Abortion (abany)

 How have Conservative-leaning individuals felt about women's reproductive rights changed over time?
 Have have number of women in the workplace/politics changed over time?